What is a homopolar motor?

 - Place the head of the screw in the centre of the magnet.

-- Hold the wire with your finger against the negative pole of the battery.
+- Hold the wire with your finger against the negative pole terminal of the battery.

-- Gently let the other end of the wire touch the side of magnet.
+- Gently let the other end of the wire touch the side of magnet, completing the circuit.

 - Watch as the magnet and screw starts to spin faster and faster.

 A quick experiment that can be made from common household items.
-It is a simple practical demonstration of the basic electro magnetic theory that would help many understand it better when having it hand on.
+It is a simple practical demonstration of the basic electro magnetic theory, that would help many understand the force around a wire easier.